ikamthania/wallet/docs/src/main/paradox/technology.md

 ## Technology

-This project relies on a whole lot of tremendous open source projects.
+This project relies on a number of open source projects.
 Here's a few of them.

 * [Scala](http://www.scala-lang.org)
 * [Scala.js](https://www.scala-js.org)